spacealtctrl/sony_sm8550_SukiSU_SUSFS/README.md

 ⚠️ **Warning**: Use [Horizon Kernel Flasher](https://github.com/libxzr/HorizonKernelFlasher) only when flashing on the fly.

-**Note**: In SUS SU Mode 2, it may show as disabled or incompatible because non-kprobe hooks are used during compilation, which are no longer needed.
+📃**Note**: In SUS SU Mode 2, it may show as disabled or incompatible because non-kprobe hooks are used during compilation, which are no longer needed.

 ## Build Variants